Quantum correlation beyond entanglement: Holographic discord and multipartite generalizations: Multipartite generalization

 In~\cite{Radhakrishnan_2020}, the authors propose a multipartite generalization of quantum discord based on a sequential measurement $A_1\rightarrow A_2 \rightarrow \cdots \rightarrow A_n$.
 The arrow represents the feedforward of the measurement results.
 Eventually, the measurement is applied to at most $(n-1)$ parties.
 To derive the multipartite generalization of the correlation measures, first note that the TC can be written as a sum of the mutual information:

-Since each mutual information is decomposed into the entropy and the quantum conditional entropy, the conditioning can be replaced by the classical one with a measurement to obtain the classical correlation.
-Namely, under the sequential measurement, the multipartite generalization of the classical correlation is defined as
+Since each mutual information is decomposed into the entropy and the quantum conditional entropy, we can obtain the classical mutual information by replacing the conditioning by the classical one with a measurement to obtain the classical correlation.
+Now, the multipartite generalization of the classical correlation under the sequential measurement is defined as